 What are the steps to pressure washing?

-If you've read this far you may want to know how to clean your driveway, patio or pathway, so we've provided you with a step-by-step guide in the following:
+If you've read this far you may want to know how to pressure wash your driveway, patio or pathway, so we've provided you with a step-by-step guide in the following:

 Sweep the area with a broom - It doesn't have to be immaculate, but it will make cleaning easier and save you time and effort in the end.